·

 What’s in My Daypack for a Day of Sightseeing

-Over the last few years of full-time travel, I’ve honed my daypack essentials to a fine art.
-Whether going out wandering through the busy street of Bangkok, exploring the parks and gardens of Singapore, or traveling out to small daytrips in the areas surrounding Tokyo, the items in my daypack ensure that I’m prepared for whatever the day throws at me.
+Whether going out wandering through the busy street of Bangkok, exploring the parks and gardens of Singapore, or traveling out to small daytrips in the areas surrounding Tokyo, the items in my daypack keep me prepared for whatever the day throws at me.

 Some people might call me a worrywart!
-But for me, I’d rather be prepared to handle basic inconveniences and not worry about, say, tracking down a pharmacy because I need Ibuprofen for a sudden headache.
+But I’d rather be prepared to handle basic inconveniences and not worry about, say, tracking down a pharmacy because I need Ibuprofen for a sudden headache.
 Especially if I already have a stash of it in my travel med kit, y’know?

 Here’s a peek into what I carry in my daypack specifically for days I’ll be away from my hotel sightseeing, with some recommendations for products that have served me well on the road.
 If you’ve ever wondered what you should be bringing with you on a daytrip, walking tour, and so on: here you go!